manish93solanki/TransactionBanking/README.md

 Run Project:
- 1. Angular: Go to TransactionBanking folder and then run the command <ng serve>.
+ 1. Angular: Go to TransactionBanking directory in "VS Code" in terminal and then run the command 'ng serve'.
- 2. Node: Go to  TransactionBanking folder and install nodemon for nodeJS server using: npm install --save-dev nodemon then run command "npx nodemon src/app/server.js".
+ 2. Node: Go to TransactionBanking directory in another terminal and install nodemon for nodeJS server using: npm install --save-dev nodemon then run command "npx nodemon src/app/server.js".
- 3. Run project localhost:4200.
+ 3. Run project using localhost:4200.